PROGRESS IN THE FIGHT AGAINST MALARIA

-Since the beginning of this year, Ethiopia has recorded more than 4.7 million cases and 409 malaria-related deaths.
+As of September 2024: Ethiopia had recorded more than 4.7 million cases and 409 malaria-related deaths.

 We want a world free from malaria.
-You can be a part of the solution.
+You are part of the solution.

 Between 2016 and 2019, Ethiopia made significant progress in the fight against malaria.
 Confirmed cases dropped by 47% and malaria-related deaths decreased by 58%.